raz0005/credit-risk-classification/README.md

 - **Recommendation:**
   - The Logistic Regression model is recommended due to its high accuracy and reliable performance across both classes.
 The model performs well in predicting healthy loans and also maintains a reasonable ability to identify high-risk loans.

-If you need to improve the model further, consider exploring additional algorithms or techniques such as:
-- **Cross-validation** for better generalization.
-- **Feature engineering** to enhance model performance.
-- **Other classification algorithms** (e.g., Random Forest, Gradient Boosting) for comparison.